perpetualCreations/questLog/docs/index.rst

 * requires is a list of names required for the to-do, it is not checked by the API for validity,
 * hubs is a dictionary of key-pairs for relevant links to the to-do (i.e a Git issue) with keys being the name of the link, and values the actual link,
 * author is the creator of the to-do,
-* projects is a list of names of projects the to-do is associated with, it is checked by the API for validity and authentication (whether the author of the to-do has relevant permissions to link the to-do).
+* projects is a list of names of projects the to-do is associated with, it is checked by the API for validity and authentication (whether the author of the to-do has relevant permissions to link the to-do),
+* name is the name of the to-do.

 Methods PATCH and DELETE require authentication.
 Please include a "solution" argument to your requests.